New York Franchise Tax Information

 New York has a Q&A on their website about the Franchise Tax.

-When New York franchise tax is due
+When is the New York franchise tax due?

 How to calculate New York franchise tax